Our PhD programme offers high-quality training and a supportive collegial environment in which to pursue your passion for research.

 - Organisational behaviour

 You will be supported by two academic supervisors.
-Supervisors normally share or complement your research interests, giving you expert guidance throughout your studies.
+Supervisors will normally share or complement your research interests.

 You will have at least one meeting with your supervisory team every six to seven weeks.
 You will also interact with your supervisors and colleagues across the School at research seminars, conference events and informal gatherings.